-Hackers have exploited the need for users to gain exclusivity by integrating stardom with the popularity of WhatsApp, creating a sketchy messaging service by the name of ‘WhatsApp Gold.’
+Hackers have exploited the need for users to gain exclusivity by integrating stardom with the popularity of WhatsApp, creating a sketchy messaging service called ‘WhatsApp Gold.’

 Instead of the standard green icon, WhatsApp Gold had a gold icon and promised its users exclusive chats with celebrities.
-However, all the app ever did was to collect users personal information through exposed malware.
+However, all the apps collect users’ personal information through exposed malware.

-Most of us who use WhatsApp regularly have probably been at the receiving end of chain messages urging us to click on a link to ‘win $50000.’
+Most of us who use WhatsApp regularly have probably received chain messages urging us to click on a link to ‘win $50000.’

 Well, with a premise as unbelievable as that, it’s a surprise people fall into the trap.
-But it is through these sketchy and shady links that hackers and cyber-criminals scoop through our smartphones to collect data on us, which could later be exploited in a multitude of ways.
+But it is through these sketchy and shady links hackers and cyber-criminals scoop through our smartphones to collect data on us, which could later be exploited in many ways.

-Skygofree could efficiently be utilized by cyber-criminals to take pictures and record WhatsApp messages, including audio recordings, location, passwords, browsing history to name a few.
+Cyber-criminals could efficiently utilize Skygofree to take pictures and record WhatsApp messages, including audio recordings, location, passwords, and browsing history, to name a few.

 A specific type of malware found in WhatsApp trapped users by claiming to change the colors of the messaging service.

-The malware would then instruct users to send the message to 10 contacts or 5 WhatsApp groups, which would then result in the user’s smartphone being bombarded with fake notifications and advertisements that make the hackers a profit.
+The malware would then instruct users to send the message to 10 contacts or 5 WhatsApp groups, resulting in the user’s smartphone being bombarded with fake notifications and advertisements that make the hackers profit.

-To prevent this situation from occurring, users need to make sure that they are installing the authentic version of the messaging software on their devices.
+To prevent this situation, users need to ensure that they install authentic messaging software on their devices.

-There are two types of backup available on WhatsApp; the first one is a local backup on your device whereas the second type allows a cloud-based backup.
+Two types of backup are available on WhatsApp: a local backup on your device, whereas the second type allows a cloud-based backup.

 On Android, WhatsApp backups are stored on Google Drive, whereas for iOS, backups are stored on iCloud.

-Both of these backup files contain unencrypted messages and media, which gives it the status of sacrificial cows for cyber-criminals, adamant on stealing your data.
+These backup files contain unencrypted messages and media, which gives them the status of sacrificial cows for cyber-criminals adamant about stealing your data.

-Although no such large scale hacks on Google Drive and iCloud have occurred yet, that doesn’t mean that it’s a cause for celebration.
+Although no such large-scale hacks on Google Drive and iCloud have occurred, that doesn’t mean it’s a cause for celebration.
 Instead, WhatsApp users need to be more vigilant than ever.

-Let’s get it out in the open; Facebook doesn’t have the best of reputations when it comes to safeguarding its user’s privacy.
+Let’s get it out in the open; Facebook doesn’t have the best reputation for safeguarding its user’s privacy.